lionel-tlb/portofolio-design-1/README.md

-# Simple portofolio design HTML/CSS Website
+# Simple portofolio design

 ## Description
-A simple portofolio built with HTML and CSS to demonstrate basic layout and design principles.
+A simple portofolio built with HTML CSS and JS to demonstrate basic layout and design principles.

 ## How to run
 1. Clone this repository to your local machine: git clone https://github.com/lionel-tlb/portofolio-design-1.git

-2. Navigate into the project directory: cd simple-portfolio-design
+2. Navigate into the project directory: cd portofolio-design-1

 3. Open the index.html file in your browser to view the website:
 Simply double-click the index.html file, or open it from your browser.